AdibaSjd/Week-20-react-portfolio/README.md

 ## General info
-This is a page developed through React show casing the latest technologies.
+This is a page developed through React showcasing the latest technologies.
 This page shows work throughout the bootcamp with a range of projects, a cv and, nav links and a contact me section.

 ## Page link
 https://adibasjd.github.io/Week-20-react-portfolio/